Mergifyio/mergify/doc/source/getting-started.rst

 .. note::

    When a pull request changes the configuration of Mergify, the status is built with the current configuration (without the pull request change).
-To validate the Mergify configuration change an additional status is posted named ``Mergify — future config checker``.
+The Mergify configuration is validated and status is posted in the ``Summary`` check.

 When all the criterias of the rules are satisfied, Mergify will do the configure actions, such as merging the pull request.